Logo

 What should I do if I was partially at fault for the accident?

 There are times when multiple drivers or parties share blame for a crash.
-Maybe the truck driver was speeding, but you were also on your cell phone.
-When you contribute to an accident, it could affect how much compensation you’re entitled to receive.
+For example, a truck driver may be speeding while you were on your cell phone.
+Your contribution to an accident could impact the compensation you’re entitled to receive.

 Texas is a modified comparative negligence state.
 That means your damages will diminish by the percentage of fault you share.
-If a jury determines you were 20% liable for the truck accident and your total damages are $100,000, you would only be allowed to pursue $80,000 in compensation.
+If a jury finds you 20% responsible for the truck accident and your total damages amount to $100,000, you’d only be eligible to seek $80,000 in compensation.

 Our Dallas truck accident lawyers will advocate for your rights and be aggressive in our negotiations.
 We want to ensure you receive the maximum compensation available, so you don’t have to pay for any of your expenses out of pocket.
 That should be the responsibility of the at-fault driver, trucking company, or another party.